skylinejs/skyline/apps/docs/docs/introduction.md

 ## Introduction

 SkylineJS is a collection of libraries for building efficient, secure and scalable web applications.
-It is a companion toolkit to your framework of choice (e.g., NestJS), solving common tasks every web application has to perform such as parsing environment variables, performance monitoring or caching.
+It is a companion toolkit to your framework of choice, solving common tasks every web application has to perform such as parsing environment variables, performance monitoring or caching.

 Instead of building these on your own, SkylineJS provides you with libraries that are: